VedaKauAnu/QNN-Feature-Selection-GPU4Quantum/README.md

 - Select angle encoding for data representation
 - Train with fixed parameters throughout

-**Our approach is different.** These quantum neural networks adapt their strategy during training.
+**My approach is different.** These quantum neural networks adapt their strategy during training.

 ## What Makes This Special